 RSVP on our Facebook event page!

 Have non-cycling friends or family interested in being a part of the action without riding a bike?
-We have plenty of fun volunteer opportunities (with benefits!) and would be happy to plug them in.
-Click here for more info and to sign up!
+Contact us for more info on all the fun volunteer opportunities associated with the event!

 While we think of Dayton as a place with great cycling and tasty beer, its main claim to fame is the 1925 Scopes Trial (known as the "Monkey Trial"), which pitted creationists vs evolutionists in a trial that gained national attention and has since been the subject of books, plays & movies.
 There's even a museum dedicated to the trial in the Rhea County courthouse just around the corner from our start/finish line.
 (There's also a wall of pictures from the trial inside Monkey Town Brewing Company.)